-The undergraduate major in elementary education is designed to help students develop knowledge and skills necessary for effective teaching in today's elementary schools.
+The School of Education's childhood education majors are designed to help students develop knowledge and skills necessary for effective teaching in today's elementary schools.

-Within a curriculum focusing on developmental learning theories, pedagogy, principles of classroom management, and sound educational research, SBU education majors are encouraged to be active participants as they create their own knowledge and develop as teachers.
+Within a curriculum focusing on developmental learning theories, pedagogy, principles of classroom management, and sound educational research, SBU education majors are encouraged to be active participants as they learn and develop as teachers.